tejuscs/ADBD-Labs/adb-provisioning-databases/adb-provisioning-databases.md

 As a database user, DBA or application developer:

-1. Rapidly deploy autonomous transaction processing databases.
+1. Rapidly deploy Autonomous AI Transaction Processing databases.
 2. Manage your database backups.

 ### Required Artifacts

 - An Oracle Cloud Infrastructure account with a pre-provisioned Exadata Infrastructure and Container Database

-## Task 1: Create an Autonomous Transaction Processing Database
+## Task 1: Create an Autonomous AI Transaction Processing Database

-In this section you will be provisioning a dedicated autonomous database using the cloud console.
+In this section you will be provisioning a dedicated Autonomous AI Database using the cloud console.

 *Log in to your OCI account as a database user*